1) NETWORKING & NETWORK PARTNER SUPPORT

 IDENTIFIED NEED: After reading Kris Hollington’s “Unthinkable” one of our team members really felt that every young girl and parent should know about ‘lover-boy recruitment’ or ‘romeo pimping’ as outlined in Chapter 32 of the book.

-PROJECT DESCRIPTION: After obtaining permission from the author to turn the chapter into a short film, an incredible team formed to drive this project and we are currently in the post-production phase.
-The short film “Unthinkable” will premiere during Human Trafficking Awareness Week in October 2016.
+PROJECT DESCRIPTION: After obtaining permission from the author to turn the chapter into a short film, an incredible team formed to drive this project and product the short film “Unthinkable” which premiered with a panel discussion during Human Trafficking Week in October 2016.
+The film is uploaded to the National Freedom Network YouTube channel.

 3) RESEARCH ASSISTANCE